qmeng222/GPT-Book-Summarizer/ReadMe.md

      ```
      or simply `pip install openai python_dotenv` altogether!
    - Install the `requests` library to simplify the process of making HTTP requests and handling their responses by `pip install requests`
-   - Install the tiktoken package to count the number of tokens: `pip install tiktoken`
+   - Install the tiktoken library to count the number of tokens: `pip install tiktoken`
 4. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`

 ## Resources: